iCliniq Logo

 My joints feel a little stiff and oily, and they crackle a lot when they feel like that.
 My fingers and palms also feel oily.
 My scalp and forehead feel tight and a little bit numb.
 My eyes are very sensitive to light, and there is an increase in eye floaters.
 Halos around lamp posts at night and double vision when I look at vehicle lights at night.

 I am fatigued and depressed.
-I feel like I do not get enough sleep even when I sleep 8 to 9 hours.
+I feel like I do not get enough sleep, even when I sleep eight to nine hours.
 Sometimes, when I do not sleep enough, there is a dull pain in my ears and eyes.

 Answered by Dr. Atul